Shaarkzy/Shell/README.md

 # Shark Shell

-Shell like emulator with utilities
+Shell like emulator with extra utilities
 Run Setup for libary installations and binary setup.
 Program only for Linux.